ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-ietf-spice-oidc-cwt.md

 : phone_number_verified

 Claim Description:
 : True if the End-User's phone number has been verified; otherwise false.
+When this Claim Value is true, this means that the OP took affirmative steps to ensure that this phone number was controlled by the End-User at the time the verification was performed.
+The means by which a phone number is verified is context specific, and dependent upon the trust framework or contractual agreements within which the parties are operating.
+When true, the phone_number Claim MUST be in E.164 format and any extensions MUST be represented in {{!RFC3966}} format.

 JWT Claim Name:
 : phone_number_verified